People believe the craziest things — despite being proven wrong. Science can explain why people are stupid.

 Either something’s a fact — or it isn’t.
 There are different versions, different perspectives, different explanatory models, different frameworks, different philosophies.
 But facts are just facts.

-2. Mind All Opinions
+2. Beware of Opinions

 Most of what you hear authority figures say in the media are just their opinions.